mushogenshin/mshgsh-zola-site/content/houdini-docker-apple.md

 ![sesinetd](/attachments/houdini-docker-sesinetd.png)

-- What unfortunately won't be working (on Apple silicon, that is) is with the second container where we want to execute hython:
+- What unfortunately won't be working (on Apple silicon, that is) is with the second container where we want to execute `hython`:

 ```bash
 docker-compose run hython
 ```

-From the resulted console, we encounter an obscure message from the USD lib complaining about missing information in the /proc/cpuinfo :
+From the resulted console, we encounter an obscure message from the USD lib complaining about missing information in the `/proc/cpuinfo`:

 ```bash
 root@hython:/# cd /opt/hfs19.5/bin